-Frequently Asked Questions - Community Volunteering
+Frequently Asked Questions and your Volunteering

 How can I find an opportunity specific to my interest?

 To find an opportunity specific to your interest, you should head over to our directory where you can filter the opportunities according to category, time commitment, location, or a skill you are interested in developing.
+You can also filter by your course and view opportunities on a map.

 I do not know if I will be in London during the summer.
 Can I still commit to a regular role?